Swisspeace: Mediation

-Dealing with the past
+Dealing with the Past

 Violent conflicts, dictatorships and repressive regimes often have a lasting impact on societies.
 Dealing with the legacy of human rights violations and other crimes, also called transitional justice has thus become a central topic for swisspeace.
 The Foundation seeks to pursue a holistic approach that was jointly developed with the Swiss Federal Department of Foreign Affairs (FDFA).
 This approach has four pillars: the right to know; the right to justice; the right to reparation; and the guarantee of non-recurrence (see Figure 1).
-Since the creation of the Truth and Dignity Commission (TDC) in Tunisia in 2014, swisspeace has advised the TDC in questions regarding the access to state archives.
+The swisspeace Dealing with the Past program supports governmental and non-governmental institutions in dealing with the aftermath of serious human rights violations and violations of international humanitarian law, with a focus on preventing their recurrence.